 Suicidal Ideation Child

-- Substance abuse
+- Substance use problems

-- Lack of a support system
+- A lack of a support system

 - Poor coping skills

-- History of trauma or abuse
+- Prior trauma or abuse

-- History of rash or violent behaviors
+- Prior rash or violent behavior

 - Exposure to others who have died by suicide

-- Taking certain antidepressants or seizure medications
+- Taking certain antidepressants or anti-seizure medicines

-- Prior suicide attempt
+- Prior suicide attempts

-- Easy access to items that could be used for self-harm, such as guns
+- Easy access to items that could be used for self-harm such as guns

 |Copyright © Nucleus Medical Media, Inc.|

-Children who are thinking about suicide may:
+A child who is thinking about suicide may:

 - Talk about feelings of despair